dayseanm04/network/CCNA/Configure-WLANs-Using-Cisco-Wireless-LAN-Controller/task-configs/Task2-Configure-Internal-and-Guest-Dynamic-Interfaces.md

 <img width="823" height="300" alt="T3-5" src="https://github.com/user-attachments/assets/82455cea-854f-4ef8-81d7-cfa49d8bf549" />

+Set the Port Number to 1 under the Physical Information section.
 Give the Internal internal an IP addresss, Subnet Mask, Default Gateway and the DHCP Server.
 Note the default gateway and the DHCP Server is the SVI of VLAN 100.
 See bellow:

 <img width="557" height="245" alt="show-run" src="https://github.com/user-attachments/assets/ef4f1264-a6f7-4764-b440-653903904b36" />